 THE PACE of growth in consumer prices continues to slow as inflation stood at only 0.4 percent in December 2013, which is 0.13 percentage points less than in the previous month.
-Average inflation last year reached 1.4 percent, the Statistics Office informed on January 14.
+Average inflation last year reached 1.4 percent, the Statistics Office reported on January 14.

 Core inflation stood at 0.4 percent, and net inflation at 0.3 percent in December 2013.
 In a quarter-on-quarter comparison consumer prices dropped by 0.2 percent.